jsk336/docs/docs/api/antha/doc.md

 the words map, the link is taken from the map (if the corresponding map value is the empty string, the URL is not converted into a link).

-Go identifiers that appear in the words map are italicized; if the corresponding map value is not the empty string, it is considered a URL and the word is converted into a link.
+Antha identifiers that appear in the words map are italicized; if the corresponding map value is not the empty string, it is considered a URL and the word is converted into a link.